 Here we are, back again, for The Last Official Release.
 Welcome.
 Within these words, we delve into the world of the last official games released for your favourite consoles.
 I’ve long since run through the major players from the 5th generation and downwards, so as the series continues more and more obscure consoles will be covered.
-A full list of what I’ve already featured can be found below, but today, we’re investigating the CD-i by Panasonic.
+A full list of what I’ve already featured can be found below, but today, we’re investigating the CD-i by Philips.

 Sure, there were games, but a large portion of the software released was educational in nature ranging from digital encyclopedias (before the rise of Wikipedia) to self-help software.
-There were games, and of course, there was a last game as per the point of this article, but since the CD-i was more geared towards interactive media rather than gaming, it was unpowered when it came to the later.
+There were games, and of course, there was a last game as per the point of this article, but since the CD-i was more geared towards interactive media rather than gaming, it was underpowered when it came to the later.
 Most were FMV in nature, including a bunch of notoriously awful licenced Nintendo games based around Zelda and Mario.
-These are likely directly responsible for why Nintendo now keeps such an iron-fisted clench on its IP’s.
+These are likely responsible for why Nintendo now keeps such an iron-fisted clench on its IP’s.

 What’s even more surprising, is that the final game didn’t see daylight until 1999.
 Solar Crusade was announced in 1996, the last year you might have seen the CD-i on a shop shelf, and even though a PC version made it out within the year, the CD-i port was delayed by another three.
 But hey, at least it was released before the millennium finished (anything seems possible with the CD-i’s timeline at this point).